WxxShirley/Awesome-Graph-Prompt/README.md

 </h5>

-Recently, the workflow of **"pre-train, fine-tune"** has been proved less effective and efficient when dealing with diverse downstream tasks on graph domain.
+Recently, the workflow of **"pre-train, fine-tune"** has been shown less effective and efficient when dealing with diverse downstream tasks on graph domain.
 Inspired by the prompt learning in natural language processing (NLP) domain, the **"pre-train, prompt"** workflow has emerged as a promising solution.

-This repo aims to provide a curated list of research papers that explore the prompting on graphs.
+This repo aims to provide a curated list of research papers that explore the prompt learning on graphs.
 **It is based on our Survey Paper: [Graph Prompt Learning: A Comprehensive Survey and Beyond](https://arxiv.org/abs/2311.16534)**.
 We will try to make this list updated frequently.
 If you found any error or any missed paper, please don't hesitate to open issues or pull requests.🌹